Boyz II Men: 1985–1990: Group formation and beginnings

-Finding inspiration in New Edition's harmonies and routines, they eventually renamed the group "Boyz II Men," after New Edition's "Boys to Men," from the 1988 album Heart Break.
-After performing at a Valentine's Day party at school in 1989, they snuck into a concert put on by local radio station Power 99 at the Philadelphia Civic Center.
-They planned to find Will Smith backstage and perform for him.
-However, while looking for Smith, they happened to cross paths with New Edition member Michael Bivins, who, along with bandmates Ricky Bell and Ronnie DeVoe, had just announced they were forming a New Edition spin-off trio, Bell Biv DeVoe.
-After they sang New Edition's "Can You Stand the Rain" for him, Bivins and everyone in attendance, including other celebrities, were impressed.
-He then gave the group his number and told them to call him.
-Nate eventually called him, and he agreed to manage and help produce the group.
+The group soon developed a plan to sing for (and win the support of) a celebrity to quickly earn a record deal with a major label.
+One night in 1989, after performing at a Valentine's Day party at their high school, they snuck into a concert put on by local radio station "Power 99" at the Philadelphia Civic Center.
+Boyz II Men managed to talk their way into the backstage area, where they had planned to find Philadelphia celebrity Will Smith to perform for him.
+However, while looking for Smith, they happened to cross paths with New Edition member Michael Bivins.
+On the spot, they sang their a cappella rendition of New Edition's "Can You Stand the Rain" for him.
+Bivins and everyone else who witnessed the impromptu performance (including other celebrities) were impressed.
+Despite having no experience as a manager, Bivens gave the group his telephone number, and invited them to call him sometime soon.
+Nathan Morris took Bivens up on that invitation, calling Bivens on the telephone repeatedly.
+Eventually, Bivens agreed to help get Boyz II Men signed to a record contract, and to help manage the young artists.